 Detecting Fast Breathing

 One of the keys to detecting pneumonia in children, is the measurement of Respiratory Rate, specifically determining if a child has fast breathing.
 The World Health Organization's (WHO) Integrated Management of Childhood Illness guidelines identify fast breathing as 50 breaths per minute or more in children aged 2 months to 12 months and 40 breaths per minute or more in children aged 12 months up to 5 years.
+As seen above, the RRate app can display whether the respiratory rate is normal or high once you enter an age category for the child.

 The WHO promotes measuring RR by counting the number of breaths in a minute.
 There are many limitations to this method.
 It is time consuming and requires full attention.
 If any disruption to the counting occurs, the minute must be restarted.
 The RRate application is meant to solve this problem by providing a mobile application that can accurately calculate the respiratory rate in less than 10 seconds.